← Guides

 Currently: WWWWWWWWWWWWWWWWWWWW

-The questions surface even before you touch source: does the chip row scroll, wrap, or push some options into a “More” menu?
-Does the live-region line clip, wrap, or sit inline next to the legend instead of beneath?
+The questions surface before you touch the code.
+Does the chip row scroll, wrap, or push overflow into a “More” menu?
+Does the live-region line clip, wrap, or sit inline next to the legend rather than beneath it?

 Rule 2 — Three times the functions